 UPCOMING EVENTS

 As always, the themes at The Corner are just a starting point, an opportunity to take a story idea in any direction.
-It might seem scary, but there's no friendlier place to try your hand at storytelling than The Corner.
-Have fun with it!
-Just come to The Corner: Come listen.
+You might walk in as a blank slate, and you never know when a great story might come out from nowhere.
+Come to The Corner: Come listen.
 Come tell.
+Every month is a fresh start!

 Join us at L/A Arts in Lewiston the 2nd Thursday of each month from 7-9pm